munificent/game-programming-patterns/book/dirty-flag.markdown

 <aside name="sync">

-This isn't much of an issue when you're using this pattern for synchronization.
-There, the derived data isn't usually in memory at all.
+This isn't much of an issue when you're using this pattern to synchronize the primary state to some other place.
+In that case, the derived data isn't usually in memory at all.

 </aside>

 If you weren't using this pattern, you could calculate the derived data on the fly whenever you needed it, then discard it when you were done.
-That avoids the expense of keeping it cached in memory, at the cost of having to do that calculation every time you need the result.
+That avoids the expense of keeping it cached in memory at the cost of having to do that calculation every time you need the result.

-Like many optimizations, then, this pattern <span name="trade">trades</span> memory for space.
+Like many optimizations, then, this pattern <span name="trade">trades</span> memory for speed.
 In return for keeping the previously calculated data in memory, you avoid having to recalculate it when it hasn't changed.
 This trade-off makes sense when the calculation is slow and memory is cheap.
 When you've got more time than memory on your hands, it's better to just calculate it as needed.

 <aside name="trade">